WarBeast26/tindog/README.md

 # tindog
-A webpage made using HTML,CSS and JavaScript
+A webpage made using HTML and CSS.